 With the robotic mower doing most of the heavy lifting, expanding your business doesn’t have to go hand in hand with increasing your labor, tax, and insurance expenses.
 This allows you to take on new clients without hiring more crew members or budgeting for the costs that come with growing your workforce.

 Initial Setup Costs

 The potential labor savings that come with robotic mowers are easy to see, but it’s worth noting that there are other factors that may slow the adoption of this new option for consumers.
-A proper robotic mower can be fairly costly to purchase, so the initial investment can be rather steep.
+Unlike your common lawncare tools like weed eaters or leaf blowers, a proper robotic mower can be fairly costly to purchase, so the initial investment can be rather steep.

 A typical robotic mower suitable for commercial use will typically have a price tag that starts at around $1,300.
 It’s worth noting that a professional installation, which many in the industry highly recommend, can cost an additional $700 or so.
 For particularly large properties, you may need to purchase a more robust model with a longer-lasting battery.
 In this case, the mower alone is likely to set you back a cool $2,000, give or take.

 While the initial costs are important to consider, you can offset them by being more creative when positioning the robotic mower option for your clients.
 You can begin to balance the costs by charging a premium for those who want the consistency and convenience of robotic mowing.
 Start with marketing this new service to your larger, more established clients first; the more money they have to spend, the more likely they’ll be interested in robotic mowing and the benefits it brings.